 Fayetteville Independent Light Infantry Parade Grounds

-Lafayette Visits Fayetteville
+LaFayette Visits Fayetteville

 From March 4-5 1825, Fayetteville welcomed its namesake, the Revolutionary War hero, the Marquis de Lafayette, during his Grand Tour of the United States.
 In his welcome speech, Judge Toomer proclaimed, “Never, never can we forget the youthful stranger who, in the darkest hour of adversity, so generously flew to our succor and so gallantly fought the battle of freedom.”
 Fayetteville had been named for Lafayette by the North Carolina General Assembly in 1783.
 Fayetteville was the only namesake city Lafayette visited.
 The Lafayette trail showcases the sites that Lafayette visited on his tour of the Fayetteville community.